 Chicago Children's Choir

-To support the Hyde Park Neighborhood Choir (HPNC) which provides singers, ages 8-16, from Hyde Park and the surrounding community with intensive, globally-focused music education in twice-weekly after-school rehearsals at First Unitarian Church.
+Chicago Children’s Choir is a multiracial, multicultural choral music education organization, shaping the future by making a difference in the lives of children and youth through musical excellence.
+The Hyde Park Neighborhood Choir (HPNC) provides singers, ages 8-16, from Hyde Park and the surrounding community with intensive, globally-focused music education in twice-weekly after-school rehearsals at First Unitarian Church.

-Support for Arts Access for All program which seeks to provide critical arts education resources to classrooms for nearly 500 local students & provide opportunities for nearly 4,000 Chicagoland students to come to the Hyde Park/Kenwood neighborhoods & experience live theater at Court's student matinees.
+Court Theatre’s mission is to create innovative productions of classic plays that are thought provoking, character-driven, and thematically enduring.
+Court’s Arts Access for All program provides critical arts education resources to classrooms for nearly 500 local students as well as opportunities for nearly 4,000 Chicagoland students to come to the Hyde Park/Kenwood neighborhoods and experience live theater at Court's student matinees.

 Hyde Park Art Center